Will-Griffiths-Ireland/Journee/README.md

 ## Deployment

-Below is a general guide for deplying this application yourself.
+Below is a general guide for deploying this application yourself.

 There are many options for PaaS, database hosting services, and file hosting services.
-If you use different providers to me then you will need to configure [journee/settings.py](journee/settings.py) further to what I mention below and need to refer to the relevant [Django documetnation](https://docs.djangoproject.com/en/3.2/) for the correct settings.
+If you use different providers to me then you will need to configure [journee/settings.py](journee/settings.py) further to what I mention below and need to refer to the relevant [Django documentation](https://docs.djangoproject.com/en/3.2/) for the correct settings.

+Ideally connect your forked repo with a cloud based IDE like Codespaces/Gitpod/Codeanywhere and use a linux based container/workspace.
+This repo is built on template the code institue developed (.devcontainer) that works well with Codeanywhere and triggers a build of the base enviroment (Ubuntu 22.04.2 + python 3.8)

 * Fork the github repo (recommended) or clone the repo locally
+* Setup your cloud enviroment
-* Install all the required packages in your chosen enviroment - ( pip install -r requirements.txt )
+* Install all the required packages ( just run the command __pip install -r requirements.txt__ )
-* Setup a new Db on https://www.elephantsql.com/
+* Setup an account and a new database on https://www.elephantsql.com/
-* setup cloud storage of choice miration
-* Deploy to Heroku or your own choice of platform as a service (PaaS)
-* create a env.py in the root directory with these settings, or alter them depending on your choice of cloud storage and db
+* Update the DATABASE dictionary in settings.py to point to your HOST/NAME/USER
+* Setup an account on http://www.Cloudinary.com
+* Create an env.py in your projects root and add it the .gitignore file,then add the below code with these settings
+* Update the secret key with a random string of your choosing, and update the elephantsql DB_PASSWORD with yor own, finally put your own cloudinary connection url in
 >import os
 >os.environ['SECRET_KEY'] = '--UNIQUE SECRET KEY--'
 >os.environ['DEV'] = 'True'
 >os.environ['CLOUDINARY_URL'] = '--URL TO ACCESS CLOUDINARY--'
 >os.environ['DB_PASSWORD'] = '--PASSWORD FOR DB CONNECTION--'

+* Run a django migration (python manage.py migrate) to create the tables on your database
+* Create an account on Heroku and create a new app
+* Update the apps settings with config vars that match those in the env file SECRET_KEY, CLOUDINARY_URL, DB_PASSWORD
+* Deploy App